The Unseen Player: Winning by Stadium Design

 Photo by Paolo AldrighettiPhoto by Paolo Aldrighetti on Unsplash

-Enclosed or partially-covered designs trap sound waves, multiplying decibel levels by 15-20% compared to open-air venues.
+Enclosed or partially-covered designs trap sound waves, substantially amplifying sound compared to open-air venues.

 Material choices matter too.
 Concrete surfaces amplify noise, while sound-absorbing panels dissipate it.
 Every design decision shapes the acoustic battlefield.